Division of Biology and Medicine

 • Language Requirement: Advanced Spanish*

-Brown Faculty Liaison: Dr. Martha Sanchez, Assistant Professor of Medicine, martha.sanchez@lifespan.org
+Brown Faculty Liaison: Dr. Alexis Kearney, Associate Professor of Emergency Medicine, alexis_kearney@brown.edu

-*Students interested in DR exchange please contact Dr. Sanchez and copy david_arango@brown.edu.
+*Students interested, please contact Dr. Kearney and copy david_arango@brown.edu to schedule a Spanish language interview.

 1. Understand the clinical presentation and management of common serious illnesses in the Dominican Republic, including dengue, leptospirosis, malaria, organophosphate poisoning, tuberculosis, and HIV infection

-2. Understand the structure of the Dominican healthcare system, the major causes of morbidity and mortality in the Dominican Republic and the ways in which they differ from morbidity and mortality in the United States
+2. Understand the structure of the Dominican healthcare system, the major causes of morbidity and mortality in the Dominican Republic, and how they differ from morbidity and mortality in the United States

 3. Understand the structure of medical education in the Dominican Republic